Astronaut00/SexyScript/README.md

 # SexyScript

-An abismally organized recoil script for rust, created with the help of my friend.
+An abismally organized recoil script for rust, created with a friend for fun.
 This is not properly done, but it is one of the few public C++ recoil scripts supporting most/all guns with a gui.
 The overlay is trash, and I know that, don't confront me about it.

 # Features